Skip to content

 Response and Remediation:

 Upon discovery, the Company took immediate steps to contain the incident, including [list specific actions: isolating affected systems, resetting credentials, deploying enhanced monitoring, etc.].
 The Company has notified law enforcement and is cooperating with their investigation.
-The Company is also in the process of notifying affected individuals and relevant regulatory authorities as required by applicable laws.
+The Company is in the process of notifying affected individuals and relevant regulatory authorities as required by applicable laws.

 Material Impact: